jacobrigal/learning-journal/README.md

 ###### Fixed mindset

-It's sort of self explainitory for the pure fact of being fixed.
+It's sort of self explanitory for the pure fact of being fixed.
 Fundamentally a nature above nurture approach.
 Your intelligence, ability, and growth capacity is viewed as fixed.
 This person sees themselves as stuck in place!

 # **_Growth mindset_**